McCurdy's Armor

-McCurdy's Armor is a patented portable armored wall system that protects against small arms, mortars, rockets, artillery, armor-piercing rounds and suicide bombs.
+McCurdy's Armor is a patented portable armored wall system intended to protect against small arms, mortars, rockets, artillery, armor-piercing rounds and suicide bombs.
 Constructed of aluminum frames that unfold and connect to one another using steel connector pins, McCurdy's Armor can be deployed into a full guard post by a three-person team in less than ten minutes, using no hand tools or heavy equipment.
 The system can be dismantled and redeployed in a similar amount of time.
 McCurdy's Armor includes bullet proof glass windows that provide full situational awareness and, when necessary, can be opened and used as gun ports.

 Manufacturer

 McCurdy's Armor is made by Dynamic Defense Materials, a defense manufacturing company that was founded in 2004 by Robert Lipinski.
 Dynamic Defense Materials is headquartered in Marlton, New Jersey.
 The company uses manufacturers in Pennsylvania, New York, Ohio and Texas to produce McCurdy's Armor.